Continue reading for more information!

 Behavioral Systems: August 2020 Update

-"Hello everyone!
+Here's the latest on behavioral systems from Riot Codebear - "Sharing our changes coming in the next few patches.""Hello everyone!
 We're back with another monthly update on our progress toward improving League's behavioral systems.
 As usual, we would like to give you some insight into what the team has been working on this month and what you should see rolling out across the next few patches.

-In our July update we called out a few specific areas around disruptive behavior that we would be focusing on: Intent to lose actions and leaving or going idle in game
+In our July update we called out a few specific areas around disruptive behavior that we would be focusing on: Intent to lose actions and leaving or going idle in game.

 These include: